Harbor Drive: Construction

 In 1961, a new freeway (which at the time extended from Eugene to Tigard) was completed to the existing Harbor Drive in downtown Portland, and signed as Interstate 5 and (temporarily) as U.S. Route 99.
 In 1966, the Marquam Bridge and the Minnesota Street Freeway were completed, thus making I-5 a contiguous freeway from the California to Washington borders, and making Harbor Drive obsolete as a long-haul thoroughfare.

 The Olmsted Report (1903) and also the Bennett Plan (1912) had proposed an urban greenway to preserve the Willamette riverfront; however, the Harbor Drive Freeway restricted pedestrian access to the riverfront in 1943 and the Oregon State Highway Department had proposals to extend Harbor Drive.
 Oregon Governor Tom McCall halted expansion and created a task force to study options for replacing Harbor Drive with a public place.
 The task force recommended closure and conversion to a park.
 During this period, there was growing resistance to the construction of additional proposed freeways both in Portland and elsewhere in the United States.
 The opening of the Fremont Bridge in 1973, which completed Interstate 405, resulted in a second Interstate through the downtown area, but accomplished a reduction in traffic levels on Harbor Drive.
 Harbor Drive was permanently closed north of Market Street in May 1974.
 Construction soon began on a new park, Waterfront Park.
 In addition, the buildings between Front Avenue and Harbor Drive were demolished, and Front Avenue (since renamed Naito Parkway after Bill Naito, a local businessman and philanthropist) was widened to a boulevard.
 The southernmost segment of Harbor Drive connecting to I-5 southbound and from I-5 northbound, and has two intermediate intersections with traffic signals that provide access to the RiverPlace district.
 As all ramps to/from the continuation of I-5 as well as I-405 exit and enter from the right, it can be thought of as the default route for those traveling on I-5.
 Few signs identify it as such; the exit signs on the freeway indicate the route leads to Naito Parkway, and directional signs heading south all say "To I-5".
 One other remnant of Harbor Drive is a small portion of a ramp stub from the Hawthorne Bridge; the majority of which has been removed due to construction of the new county courthouse.
-Waterfront Park opened on the land formerly occupied by the highway in 1978 and is a popular destination for sightseers, picnickers, and homeless campers, as well as a site for civic events such as the Rose Festival fun center.
+Waterfront Park opened on the land formerly occupied by the highway in 1978 and is a popular destination for sightseers and picnickers, as well as a site for civic events such as the Rose Festival fun center.